 Excessive late pick-ups - All children must be picked up prior to the program's operating hours.
-Repeated late pickups will result in your child's dismissal from the program.
+Repeated late pick-ups will result in your child's dismissal from the program.

 Irreconcilable differences - The YMCA strives to partner with all parents to provide the highest quality care for children.
-If, at any time, mutually agreed upon expectations cannot be met, we reserve the right to disenroll the child to allow the parents to find an environment that better meets their needs for their child.
+If, at any time, mutually agreed upon expectations cannot be met, we reserve the right to disenroll the child to allow the parents to find an environment that better meets the needs of their child.